 Interviews, Reviews, Opinions and Descriptions

-Midway Journal Vol. 13 issue 1 has 3 of my paintings - January 2019
+Midway Journal: Midway Journal Vol. 13 issue 1 has 3 of my paintings.

-Interview with Scott in Agony Klub Magazine - July 2018
+Agony Klub Magazine: Interview with me - July 2018

-The always fascinating Strublog, written by Prof. Whit Strub is a must read.
-The March 2018 edition has some very nice things to say about me.
+Strublog: Written by Prof. Whit Strub, the March 2018 edition has some very nice things to say about me.